Norawit Titicharoenrak: 2024–2025: Riser Music, My Love Mix-Up!, Run the World Concert tour and The Dark Dice

-In addition to participating in the group concert Love Out Loud Fan Fest 2024: The Love Pirates in May 2024, Gemini and Fourth went on to headline their Run the World Concert at the Impact Arena on 31 August and 1 September 2024, showcasing their wide range of abilities, including singing and dancing, featuring guest performances by Timethai and Jeff Satur.
+In addition to participating in the Love Out Loud Fan Fest 2024: The Love Pirates concert in May 2024, Gemini and Fourth went on to headline their Run the World Concert at the Impact Arena on 31 August and 1 September 2024, showcasing their wide range of abilities, including singing and dancing, featuring guest performances by Timethai and Jeff Satur.
 GMMTV announced that the duo would embark on the Run the World Asia Tour, continuing in Ho Chi Minh City in October and concluding on 29 June 2025 in Osaka.

-In November 2024, at the GMMTV 2025 RIDING THE WAVE press conference, it was announced that Gemini and Fourth would star in the lead roles for the upcoming series Ticket to Heaven.
-Featuring an original script, the series will portray a young man in a Catholic seminary who explores his internal conflict between his sexuality, faith, and religion.

 Following the conclusion of the Run the World Asia Tour, Gemini and Fourth returned to the Impact Arena for their AI-themed A.W.A.K.E Concert on 30 and 31 August 2025.
 Gemini performed his first self-written song "What If" on the second day, with piano accompaniment by singer and pianist Tor Saksit.
-The song features lyrics that he previously shared on Tor's show, Piano & i, from a song he had written when he was younger.
+The song features lyrics that he previously shared on Tor's show, Piano & I, from a song he had written when he was younger.
 Inspired to revisit the song, he worked with producer Tor and co-writer Tun Peerawicht Tunkam, who had co-produced "ลบยัง (Re-Move On)", releasing the single "What If" in November 2025.

 Gemini starred in the leading role in the supernatural drama The Dark Dice (2025), alongside Prim Chanikarn, who starred in his music video for "ใกล้เกิน (Too Close To Handle)".
 The series premiered on 10 September 2025.

+2026–present: Ticket to Heaven, The Love of Siam: The Musical

+Gemini and Fourth performed at the Riser Concert: The First Rise, held at the Impact Arena on 13–15 February 2026.
+In March 2026, Gemini released his single "Dangerous", produced by singer-songwriter Hye of Paper Planes.
+Gemini and Fourth returned to the Impact Arena to perform at the Love Out Loud Fan Fest 2026: Heart Race concert on 22–24 May 2026.

+Gemini and Fourth starred in the television series Ticket to Heaven (2026).
+Gemini played Barth, a new student with a troubled background sent to learn at a Catholic seminary who develops feelings for the devout student Tanrak, played by Fourth.

+Gemini held his first solo concert called Gemini Art-Venture Concert at BITEC Live on 4–6 September 2026.

+In November 2025, it was announced that Gemini and Fourth would play the lead roles of Tong and Mew in the upcoming musical adaptation of the 2007 film Love of Siam.
+The musical is scheduled to premiere at the Muangthai Rachadalai Theatre in December 2026.